-Material topics for Georgian companies are determined based on our business activities, which include energy generation, distribution, supply, and supporting services as highlighted above.
-As a result, our material topics consist of operational security, water management, Biodiversity and natural resources, and securing reliable and affordable access to basic services.
-Besides the already mentioned material topics, our Georgian companies recognise risks related to relations with local communities, regulatory compliance, employee development, and health and safety.
+EP Georgia's material topics are determined based on our business activities, which include energy generation, distribution, supply, and supporting services as highlighted above.
+As a result, our material topics consist of operational security, water management, biodiversity and Natural Resources, and securing reliable and affordable access to basic services.
+Besides the already mentioned material topics, EP Georgia recognises risks related to relations with local communities, regulatory compliance, employee development, and health and safety.